halina2222/Press_To_Wear/README.md

-This is the merged version of Press to wear,
+This an Android application "Press to wear",
-User Interface is done
+Only the User Interface is shown.
-Functions still remain a lot